-The 2014-15 season marked the ninth year for Randy Rahe as head coach of the Weber State men’s basketball team.
+The 2016-15 season will be the 10th year for Randy Rahe as head coach of the Weber State men’s basketball team.
 In nine seasons with the Wildcats, Rahe has led Weber State to four Big Sky Championships and seven postseason tournament appearances, including two trips to the NCAA Tournament.
 He is the first coach in Big Sky Conference history to be named conference Coach of the Year four times and has coached five Big Sky MVP’s at Weber State.

 Rahe has a career record of 182-104 (.637) in his career with the Wildcats and is 114-40 (.740) in Big Sky games.
 He ranks second in conference history in career victories and is just the third coach in conference history to win 100 Big Sky games.
 He needs 10 more Big Sky wins to become the conference’s career leader in victories.
 His 182 overall wins is the fifth most of any coach in conference history and his Big Sky winning percentage of .740 is the third best all-time.

 During the 2013-14 season, Rahe led the Wildcats to a 19-12 overall record.
 WSU finished 14-6 in Big Sky play and won the conference tournament for the fourth time in the last eight years.
 It was Weber State’s 21st Big Sky title in 51 seasons of conference play.
 Weber State also hosted and won the conference tournament and advanced to the NCAA Tournament for the 15th time.
 The Wildcats fell by nine points to Arizona in the second round of the NCAA Tournament.

 In addition to being named Big Sky Coach of the Year for a record fourth time, Rahe was named a finalist for the Skip Prosser Award, honoring the nation’s head coaches who also exhibit strong moral character.